cobyeast/coffee_restful/README.md

 Note: Postgres URI is often broken down in the following format postgresql://[USERNAME]:[PASSWORD]@localhost/[DATABASE].
 I am using coffeedb as my database, for this specific project.

-3. In order to create tables with Postgres run the bash command -->>
+4. In order to create tables with Postgres run the following bash command.

 ```bash
   python